Cyclopiazonic acid: Method of Exposure

 Cyclopiazonic acid exposure is most common through the consumption of moldy foods and crops.
 Both Aspergillus and Penicillum molds grow on grain crops such as millet and barley, while some mold species are also found on contaminated meat, egg, and dairy substrates.
 This provides a relatively simple method of avoiding the toxin by being careful with food intake and avoiding obvious mold.
 However, this is not always possible, as evidenced by various cases of people in Uttar Pradesh, India who are inadvertently poisoned by cyclopiazonic acid after eating moldy kodo millet (Paspalum scrobiculatum).
 This illness after eating kodo millet is referred to as kodua poisoning, and is primarily caused by cyclopiazonic acid, as well as the aflatoxins it is associated with.
 Millet crops serve as the grain most prone to fungal infection during the spring and summer, resulting in a poisoned food supply for many people in North India.

 Outside of the Indian subcontinent, meat and dairy products are the most likely carriers of CPA containing molds.
 In Europe, fermented sausages are often made with the use of Penicillium and Aspergillus mold species.
 Camembert cheese from Northwest France is fermented with the use of Penicillium camemberti.
 For Asian countries, some fermented soy sauces are made with the use of Aspergillus oryzae.

 Cyclopiazonic acid is an incredibly common mycotoxin, appearing all over the globe and in food items and crops belonging to many cultures.
 As a product of the ubiquitous penicillium and aspergillus molds, it can be assumed that any food item or moist place capable of hosting the fungi may contain CPA.
 Despite all this, it is generally not a concern that requires more than standard safety practices.
 20kg of moldy maize meal was purified down to only 395mg of pure cyclopiazonic acid during the original isolation of the substance, which indicates the low concentration produced under standard conditions.

 Biosynthesis

 Three enzymes are utilized in the biosynthesis of α-CPA: the polypeptide CpaS, dimethylallyltransferase (CpaD), and flavoprotein oxidocyclase (CpaO).
 CpaS is the first enzyme in the biosynthetic pathway and is a hybrid polyketide synthase- nonribosomal peptide synthetase (PKS-NRPS).
 It uses the precursors acetyl-CoA, malonyl-CoA, and tryptophan to produce cyclo-acetoaceytl-L-tryptophan (cAATrp).
 The intermediate cAATrp is then prenylated with dimethylallyl pyrophosphate (DMAPP) by the enzyme CpaD to form the intermediate β-CPA.
 CpaD has high substrate specificity and will not catalyze prenylation in the presence of DMAPP's isomer isopentyl pyrophosphate (IPP) or the derivatives of cAATrp.
 The third enzyme, CpaO, then acts on β-CPA through a redox mechanism that allows for intramolecular cyclization to form α-CPA.

 The biosynthesis of alpha-CPA involves three main enzymes.

+As typical for tetramic acids and especially 3-acetyltetramic acids, cyclopiazonic acid can exist in several tautomeric forms that have internal hydrogen bonding of the enols.